 R16 (Data authorization).
 To provide access to data at any point in time, we need to define permissions for creating and deleting object instances as well as for reading/writing their attributes.
 However, attribute changes contradicting to object behavior should be prevented.
-For this, the progress of the process has to be taken into account when granting permissions to change objects attributes [Bot02, WSML02].
+For this, the progress of the process has to be taken into account when granting permissions to change objects attributes (Botha, 2002; Wu et al., 2002).
 Otherwise, if committed attribute values were changed afterwards, object instance state would have to be adjusted to cope with dirty reads.
 Generally, data permissions should be made dependable on the states as captured by object behavior.
 This is particularly challenging for context-sensitive and batch activities, since attribute changes have to be valid for all selected instances.
-Altogether, the execution of optional activities cannot be treated independently from normal process execution.

-Example 16: After submitting her review, the employee still may change her comment.
+Example 16a: After submitting her review, the employee still may change her comment.
 However, attribute proposal must not be changed anymore.
 The personnel officer might have already performed the proposed action.
 Further, using a batch activity, he may flag several reviews in one go (i.e., assign value true to object attribute evaluated).
 Finally, it must be ensured that the employee can only access reviews she submitted before.